 Photo Credit: Michel Curi

-The city is popular among families and retirees who want the action of a big city at a slightly lower cost.
+This city is one of the best places for families and retirees who want the action of a big city at a slightly lower cost.

-Jacksonville is a sprawling city with a lot happening.
-Moving here can be overwhelming for an outsider.
+Jacksonville is a sprawling city in Northeast Florida with a lot happening––with Jax beach music festivals, golf courses, and year-round sunshine, there’s a lot that draws people here.
+Because of this, moving here can be overwhelming for an outsider.

 To help things go smoothly, we’ve collected all the essential facts about Jacksonville’s neighborhoods, commute, rental options, and more to make sure you’re as prepared as can be.